FromTchouaffe/FromTchouaffe/README.md

 - 👋 Hi, I’m @FromTchouaffe
-- 👀 I’m interested in
+- 👀 I’m interested in data in general and open source philosophy
-- 🌱 I’m currently learning ...
+- 🌱 I've got a university degree in data analysis
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data analyst projects
-- 📫 How to reach me ...
+- 📫 How to reach me christiantchouaffe@orange.fr